claudiofahey/hsk-docs/ibm/hsk.rst

 #RememberRuddy

 .. note::
-  The latest version of this document is available at `ReadTheDocs <http://hsk-bi.readthedocs.org>`_.
+  The latest version of this document is available at http://hsk-hwx.readthedocs.org/.

 Introduction
 ============